Comodo Forensic Analysis: Key to Trojan Virus Removal

 The Comodo Forensic Analysis tool is for deep scanning.
 To activate trojan virus removal, we suggest installing the Comodo Antivirus.
 The Comodo Antivirus removes 99.99% of known threats and received the honor of being the best antivirus for Windows PCs for February 2018 from av-test.org.
 Combining its strength with the forensic analysis tool will help ensure trojan virus removal.

 In case you want a more layered solution for your enterprise on top of your Comodo Forensic Analysis tool, there's Comodo Dome.
 Comodo Dome serves as a proactive solution against emerging threats by providing a modular cloud-delivered secure web platform.
-It combines several security solutions like a firewall, email protection, malware and trojan virus removal in one package.
+It combines several security solutions like a firewall, email protection, malware removal and trojan virus removal in one package.

 Malware like ransomware penetrate the system through emails.
 Malware engineers disguise them as links or as harmless downloadable files which dupe employees into downloading them on your system.
 The best method of trojan virus removal is for spam, which serve as vehicles for malware, to never enter your employees' inboxes in the first place.
 Comodo Antispam provides a layered and robust security solution against spam and will sync well with the Comodo Forensic Analysis Tool.